Zayn Malik’s Second Album 2017: Evil Twin Roger Collaborated With Z

 Zayn Malik’s new album, due out in 2017, should be eagerly anticipated, as it will no doubt show Z’s ever flowering level of increasing creativity.
 See more about Zayn Malik’s musical creativity from the Inquisitr.

 Zayn Malik’s new album for 2017 will display two sides to this compulsively creative musician.
-Malik revealed a unique collaboration to The Sunday Times Style.
+Malik revealed a unique collaboration to the Sunday Times Style.

 “Maybe it’s a psychological thing, or I’m creating an alter ego, but it’s fun to banter with your evil twin, Roger.
 He’s quite influential, that Rodger.
 He’s done a couple of songs on the new album.
 He’s off fishing today.”